VijayHarkare21/Mindsync_HackNYU/README.md

 ## Features

+- **Intuitive UI/uX:**
+  Uses Flutter for an intuitive and easy-to-use user interface.

 - **Multidatabase Integration:**
   Uses PostgreSQL for structured user data and MongoDB (via djongo) for storing EEG session data.